Frequently Asked Questions

 How do I cancel my order?

-Once you have placed an order with NC Coppers, you have entered into a binding legal agreement, and cannot cancel the order without incurring a $35.00 administrative fee, 20% restocking fee and being charged for the corresponding Market Losses fees.
-After NC Coppers has shipped the product, the order is final and cannot be canceled.
-If you refuse shipment the product will be returned to us and you will be charged a $35.00 administrative fee, a standard 20% restocking fee and you will be required to pay for any Market Losses.
+Once you have placed an order with NC Coppers, you have entered into a binding legal agreement, and cannot cancel the order without incurring a 5% or $35.00 administrative fee which ever is higher, 20% restocking fee and being charged for the corresponding Market Losses fees.
+After NC Coppers or Kris Kringle's Coins has shipped the product, the order is final and cannot be canceled.
+If you refuse shipment the product will be returned to us and you will be charged a 5% or $35.00 administrative fee, which ever is higher, a standard 20% restocking fee and you will be required to pay for any Market Losses.